 This is a recap of the event.
 The Walt Disney World Marathon weekend is the only race offering the Challenge at this time.
-And the ship is filling up quickly!
+And the ship does fill up every year.

 runDisney Castaway Cay Challenge Race Re-Cap

-Our Castaway Challenge occurred after the Princess Half Marathon.
+Our fist Castaway Cay Challenge occurred after the 2015 Princess Half Marathon.